 - Continuous monitoring equipment that was being utilized to fulfill O. Reg.
 170/03 requirements was performing tests for the parameters with at least the minimum frequency specified in the Table in Schedule 6 of O. Reg.
-170/03 and recording data with the prescribed format. - The owner and operating authority ensured that the primary disinfection equipment had a recording device that continuously recorded the performance of the disinfection equipment. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.
+170/03 and recording data with the prescribed format. - All continuous analysers were calibrated, maintained, and operated, in accordance with the manufacturer's instructions or the regulation.

 Routine analyzer maintenance, accuracy verification checks and calibrations are conducted by the operator(s) which are recorded in facility log books and daily SCADA reports.
-Annual analyzer calibrations were performed by HACH on May 13, 2019.
+Annual analyzer calibrations were performed by HACH in June 2020.

-• All UV sensors were checked and calibrated as required.
+All UV sensors were checked and calibrated as required.